Fedihosting-Foundation-Forks/fep/fep/a4ed/fep-a4ed.md

 Proposals may include descriptions of technical protocols and mechanism, documentation of experimental work or current best practices.

+Proposals should not be written in a way that promotes specific product or service.
+Vendor-neutral solutions are always preferred.

 Proposals are not limited to technical topics and may focus on social and cultural aspects.

 Proposals may be entertaining and humorous (unlike this proposal).